-Using the disclosure recommendations from the Task Force on Climate-related Financial Disclosures (TCFD), the table below provides information on climate-related risks and opportunities.
+Fresenius Medical Care supports the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+Using the TCFD disclosure recommendations, the table below provides information on climate-related risks and opportunities.
 The table is divided into four key areas in line with the four core categories governance, strategy, risk management, as well as metrics and targets.

 |Disclose the organization’s governance around climate-related risks and opportunities.|

 |a) Describe the Board’s oversight of climate-related risks and opportunities.|| |

 The highest governing body for our sustainability activities, including climate-related issues, is our Sustainability Decision Board.
 Headed by our CEO, it is responsible for integrating sustainability into our strategy and business.
 Together with the Sustainability Decision Board, the Management Board decides on strategic sustainability initiatives.
 The Global Sustainability department drives our strategic sustainability activities.
 The Global Head of Sustainability regularly informs the Management Board about sustainability progress and the status of target achievement.
 Our Lead Independent Director is a member of the Supervisory Board.
 Her responsibilities include addressing matters relating to ESG aspects of the Company, including climate-related matters.

 |b) Describe management’s role in assessing and managing climate-related risks and opportunities.|| |

 Sustainability risks, including climate-related risks, are monitored and assessed as part of our enterprise risk management.
 Twice a year, identified risks are discussed in dedicated risk committees.
 Reviewed risks are compiled and communicated to the Management Board.
 The focus during this process is on significant risks, which are above a defined threshold.